-This information includes frequently asked questions about having a blood transfusion.
+This information answers frequently asked questions about having a blood transfusion.

 What is my blood made up of?

-Your blood is made up of plasma and 3 types of blood cells:
+Your blood is made up of plasma (fluid in your blood that holds all your blood cells) and 3 types of blood cells:

 Why do I need to have a blood transfusion?